MetaSICL: Globalizing Auditory LLMs for Underserved Speakers and Languages via Meta Speech In-Context Learning: Ethical Statement

-\textbf{AI usage statement.} Generative AI tools (large language models) were used in a limited way to assist with writing and editing (e.g., improving clarity, grammar, and \LaTeX{} formatting).
-All technical content---including experimental design, implementation, results, and claims---was produced and verified by the authors, who take full responsibility for the paper.
-No private, restricted, or unpublished dataset content was provided to these tools beyond text intended for the manuscript, and the tools were not used to generate or manipulate evaluation data, labels, or reported metrics.
+\textbf{AI usage statement.} Generative AI tools assisted only with writing and editing (clarity, grammar, \LaTeX{}).
+All technical content---design, implementation, results, and claims---was produced and verified by the authors, who take full responsibility; the tools were not used to generate or alter data, labels, or metrics.

-\textbf{Software and packages.} Our experiments were implemented using standard open-source toolchains (e.g., PyTorch, Hugging Face Transformers/Datasets, and common evaluation libraries for ASR/ST), along with publicly available scripts provided by dataset/benchmark authors when applicable.
+\textbf{Software and packages.} Because the inference stack can shift results for the same checkpoint, our Qwen2.5-Omni numbers should be read as tied to one setup: \texttt{ms-swift} 4.0.4 with vLLM 0.19.1, \texttt{transformers} 4.57.6, PyTorch 2.10.0 (CUDA 12.8), and Python 3.11.15, one GPU per job on NVIDIA A40/A100.

-\textbf{Descriptive statistics.} We report corpus-level WER/BLEU/accuracy on the full evaluation sets.
-Unless otherwise noted, each result corresponds to a single evaluation run of a fixed checkpoint with fixed decoding/retrieval settings (we do not report mean/std over multiple random seeds).
+\textbf{Descriptive statistics.} We report corpus-level WER/BLEU/accuracy on the full evaluation sets; unless noted, each number is a single run of a fixed checkpoint with fixed decoding/retrieval (no multi-seed mean/std).